sindhunaydu/meeting-in-progress/README.md

 # meeting-in-progress
 LED meeting indicator

-Tools used -
+Compoments used -

-  - 8X8 NeoPixel LED Matrix from AliExpress -
+  - 8X8 NeoPixel LED Matrix from AliExpress
   - Raspberry Pi 4
   - Jumper wires
-  - 5 switches from Amazon -
+  - 5 push switches from Amazon
+  - Solderless breadboard
   - Soldering kit

-Wiring information - I connected to the following GPIOs, but it can be connected to any corresponding GPIOs.
+Wiring information - I connected to the following GPIO pins.

-  1. 8x8 NeoPixel LED Matrix
+  1. 8x8 WS2812B LED Matrix

     - DIN -> GPIO18
     - GND and 5V can be connected to corresponding pins in the GPIO